 When we think of UX, we tend to think usability, or at least we used to.
 However these days UX is a much broader church with many more aspects to consider than straightforward usability.
 Like web design tools, UX rules and best practices keep on evolving, and if you've been sticking to the same UX process for the past few years then they're almost certainly in need of an update.

-Whether you need to overhaul your UX workflow completely or just want to check that you're ticking all the right UX boxes, take a look at the 7 essential rules of UX for 2019 and beyond.
+Whether you need to overhaul your UX workflow completely (if you are building a new site, you could consider a website builder), or just want to check that you're ticking all the right UX boxes, take a look at the 7 essential rules of UX for 2019 and beyond.

 01. Design for users